Pythium insidiosum

 Pythium insidiosum is a species of Pythium and a member of the class oomycota.
 Pythium insidiosum is mainly found in standing water and occasionally soil.
 Unlike most Pythium species, which are generally pathogens of terrestrial plants, Pythium insidiosum is a pathogen of mammals.
 It causes pythiosis, mainly in horses, dogs, and humans.
 It can also cause disease in cats.
-It is a non-transmissible disease and occurs mainly in tropical climate, endemic to Thailand, affecting mainly humans and horses and in Brazil, affecting mainly horses.
+It is a non-transmissible disease and occurs mainly in tropical climate, endemic to Thailand, affecting mainly humans and horses and in Brazil.
 Infection can occur in healthy mammals.
 The pathogen is well-adapted to mammalian body temperature, with an optimum temperature for growth of 34-36 °C.

 The cell walls of Pythium insidiosum are composed of β-glucans and cellulose (compared to the chitin walls of fungi), and their cytoplasmic membranes lack sterols, molecules that are targets of antifungals.
-For this reason, infection caused by Pythium insidiosum is difficult to treat.
+For this reason, infection caused by Pythium insidiosum is often difficult to treat.